-The RBL’s template agreements and standard terms and conditions require suppliers to comply with the law.
+The RBL’s template agreements and standard terms and conditions require external suppliers to comply with the law.
 This includes specific reference to the RBL’s commitment against modern slavery and human trafficking, and the terms require external parties to comply with the Modern Slavery Act 2015.

 Our supply chain due diligence

-The Procurement Division, working with the Legal and Risk divisions, has reviewed our procurement processes to ensure that we take into consideration the different risks associated in our supply chains, including modern slavery and human trafficking, and that we seek to mitigate risks.
-We continue to review our policies and procedures to ensure that they are effective and appropriate, and we will update these as necessary.
+The Procurement Division, working with the Legal and Risk divisions, has continued to review and assess our procurement processes to ensure that we take into consideration the different risks associated in our supply chains, including modern slavery and human trafficking, and that we seek to mitigate risks.
+We continue to review our policies and procedures, to ensure that they are effective and appropriate, and we will update these as necessary.